opacaud/42_so_long/README.md

 # 42_So_long

-## Project 05: Make a simple 2D game using 42 minilibx
+## Project 05: Making a simple 2D game using 42 minilibx

 Only a few rules to abide to.
 * The file passed to the executable, called a map (I created a few instances in the maps directory), must have a .ber extension.